iamkirankumaryadav/LLMOps/Transfer Learning.md

 # Transfer Learning

-- A ML technique where a model trained on one task is used as a starting point for a related task.
+- An ML technique where a model trained on one task is used as a starting point for a related task.
 - The skills or relationship/pattern learned in one task can be applied and adapted to another.

 ### Example: Image Classification

-Task 1: Dog vs. Cat Classification
+Dog vs. Cat Classification
 - A model is trained on a dataset of thousands of dog and cat images.
-- The model learns to identify key features like ears, tails, and fur patterns that distinguish dogs from cats.
+- The model learns to identify features like ears, tails, and fur patterns distinguishing dogs from cats.

-Task 2: Breed Identification**
+Breed Identification
 - Instead of training a new model from scratch for breed identification, we can use the pre-trained model from Task 1.
 - The model's ability to recognize general dog and cat features is a good starting point.
 - We fine-tune the model on a dataset of various dog breeds.